Lakehouse Job History

 Virtual Cluster Startup Phase

-Waiting Execution Phase
+Waiting for Execution Phase

-Issue: Job status shows "Waiting to execute".
+Symptom: Job status shows “Waiting for Execution”.

-Possible Causes and Solutions:
+Possible causes and solutions:

 Execution Phase

-Possible Causes and Solutions:
+Possible causes and solutions:

 Viewing Execution Plan and Operator Details